 - The fresh and unpolluted air.
 City living can expose us to many dangerous toxins and air pollution.
 Getting out of the city and into the forest allows us to breathe in the fresh air and gives our bodies a break.

 - The smells of the forest.
 Trees and plants have powerful scents – many of which are distilled into essential oils.
 Research shows that scents can be calming, relaxing, soothing and even reduce blood pressure and heart rate.

 - The sounds of the birds/wildlife.
 No one has ‘screaming neighbours’ or ‘raccoons fighting’ on their sound wave machines.
 There’s a reason we like to listen to birds chirping or waves crashing – it’s calming and relaxing.

 - The visual stimulation.
 Research indicates that viewing nature and wood specifically can calm us down.

 - The exercise.
 Walking in the forest, even if it’s at a slow pace, is exercise.
 And exercise is great for our physical and mental health.

 - The peace and relaxation.
 If we’re in the forest, we’re not working, doing household chores like cleaning, tapping away at the computer or scrolling on our phones.

-Another thing that is remarkable about forest bathing is it doesn't just address one aspect of our health.
-In all of the studies I mentioned, participants didn't experience a single benefit on its own - lower blood pressure, lower cortisol, etc. When one positive thing happened, it became a cascade and multiple body systems jumped on board too.
+Another thing that is remarkable about forest bathing is it doesn’t just address one aspect of our health.
+In all of the studies I mentioned, participants didn’t just experience one single benefit – lower blood pressure, lower cortisol, etc. When one positive thing happened, it became a cascade and multiple body systems jumped on board too.
 I think this speaks to the powerful, holistic effect of forest bathing.
-While it's not a panacea, it's a powerful health tool that is free and simple to do.
+While it’s not a panacea, it’s a powerful health tool that is free and simple to do.

 Can’t Find a Forest?
 Try This Instead.